KristiCami/CSD-AUTH/README.md

 Although this collection doesn’t cover every project from my degree, it showcases some of the most significant and interesting work I completed during my studies.

-Feel free to browse through the projects, and don’t hesitate to reach out if you have any questions or suggestions!